 Prospective carbon credit buyers may have heard that the aviation industry is already taking steps to reduce their GHG emissions.
 While this is true, the reality is that regulatory coverage of aviation emissions is highly uneven, and even where it exists it does not fully address their climate impacts.

-Aviation GHG emissions have been a subject of international climate negotiations for decades, but reducing them has proven challenging.
+Aviation GHG emissions have been a subject of international climate negotiations for decades, but reducing these emissions has proven challenging.
 The Kyoto Protocol called for richer countries to limit emissions from international aviation, working through the International Civil Aviation Organization (ICAO).
 In 2008, seeing little progress under ICAO, the European Union (EU) adopted legislation to include emissions from both domestic flights (within the EU) and international flights (to or from the EU) in its Emissions Trading System (the EU ETS).
 However, the international aviation industry objected to the inclusion of international flights, and in 2012 the EU granted an exemption for them, allowing ICAO time to develop its own emissions reduction plan.

 ICAO subsequently established a goal of “carbon-neutral growth” in international aviation emissions after 2020.
 Under this framework, emissions may continue to rise overall, but participating airlines agree to reduce what they can (through improved efficiency and use of alternative jet fuels) and offset any remaining emissions.
 In 2016, ICAO adopted the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) to help achieve this offsetting goal.